HongyiSu/CSI_report/README.md

 ## Note:

 - Adjust parameters and configurations in the scripts as needed to suit your specific requirements.
-- For any issues or questions, please refer to the documentation or contact the repository owner.
+- For any issues or questions, please refer to the documentation or contact the repository owner via his professional email (hongyi.su@irsn.fr)